 For example, if you are using edibles to improve your sleep, you might find that ingesting in the early evening works best as the effects peak right as you are settling into bed.

-Whether you are using CBD oil capsules, high-THC dab pens, weed edible gummies, or cannabis-infused tinctures, Jointly can help you optimize when and how to consume your favorite cannabis products so that you can consistently get the results you want.
+Whether you are using CBD oil capsules, high-THC dab pens, edible gummies, or cannabis-infused tinctures, Jointly can help you optimize when and how to consume your favorite cannabis products so that you can enjoy consistent cannabis wellness experiences.